zanevakalonika/myPython/project-python/README.md

 - **Steps in Github Page**
     - First, open the repository named project.python
-    - Second, copy the code from the repository with the name countable.py
+    - Second, copy the code from the file with the name countable.py
 - **Steps in Code Editor**
     - First, open your favorite code editor
     - Second, create a new file with the same name which is countable.py
-    - Third, paste the code from the repository with the name countable.py
+    - Third, paste the code from the file with the name countable.py
     - Fourth, run the project by pressing the play button at the top right of the code editor (Visual Studio Code)
 <!-- Thank You Card and Social Media -->
 ### 🙏 **Thank you for viewing my project**